What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 (“It’s the 1 of night“)

-Italian definite articles for describing the appearance
+Italian definite articles to describe appearance

 Ho gli occhi marroni.